Franchising A Business

 The business is in an industry or field that is expected to grow over the next several years or has a new twist if it's in a mature field.

-The business is "interesting," as perceived by a prospective buyer.
+The business is "interesting" to a prospective buyer.

-The management of the company possesses the ability to grow with the franchise program.
+The management of the company possesses the ability to grow with the franchising program.

 Prospective buyers of the franchise should realistically be able to recover their investment within a reasonable period of time from the earnings of the business.